 Feminine hygiene and menstruation are interminably linked.
 During the lifetime, a woman’s active reproductive period lasts for about 36 years, of which the menstruation period alone spans 6 to 7 years.
 Imagine the quantity of menstrual products used by a woman during this phase.
-Notwithstanding the rampant lack of access and awareness about sanitary products among Indian women, the accumulation of disposable menstruation products in our landfills is mind boggling.
+Notwithstanding the rampant lack of access and awareness about biodegradable sanitary pads among Indian women, the accumulation of disposable menstruation products in our landfills is mind boggling.

 The environmental disaster looming on the horizon seems all the more critical considering that only a small percentage of reproductively active Indian women can afford or have the means to use sanitary napkins or other equivalent menstrual products.
 It is worth mentioning that most of these products are primarily manufactured using artificial by-products of petroleum i.e. plastics and are not biodegradable.
 Presumably, the plastic component in the pad may take anything up to 500 years to break down fully in the natural process.
 This is only indicative of the magnitude of the problem at hand.

 What are the menstruation products generally in use?

 There are many menstruation products in the market, and it is to your benefit that you learn about a few important ones.

 - Pads: They are also called disposable sanitary napkins which is the most popular off the shelf product used by the menstruating women.
 These pads mainly contain plastic and a superabsorbent polymer (SAP).
 Biodegradable disposable sanitary pads are a recent innovation that is a healthy alternative in this segment.

 - Tampons: These are made up of a blend of rayon and cotton, which when inserted within the vagina, expands by absorbing the menstrual fluid and is thus held in place.